Proposed policy transfer to ReAssure

 - Adding to your investment in your Legal & General Portfolio Bond or Select Portfolio Bond,

-as, subject to the Court approval next year, ReAssure will be the provider of your policy, pay future policy benefits and manage your policy from the date the policies are transferred (the Transfer Date).
+as, subject to approval by the Court, ReAssure will be the provider of your policy, pay future policy benefits and manage your policy from the date the policies are transferred (the Transfer Date).
 ReAssure will write to all customers whose policy(ies) is transferring with its new contact information.

 What does this mean for me now?